Touch Football Australia

 (l) where TFA is required to do so by law (for education, child protection, work health and safety laws, charitable collections, medical treatment or other legislation in Australia).

-5.1 TFA and third parties to whom we may disclose Personal Information to generally only collect, use, disclose or holds Personal Information that is reasonably necessary for TFA to perform one or more functions or activities in administering the game of Touch Football (the primary purpose), including:
+5.1 TFA generally only collects, uses, discloses or holds Personal Information that is reasonably necessary for TFA to perform one or more functions or activities in administering the game of Touch Football (the primary purpose), including:

-(a) to research, develop, organise, conduct and promote Competitions, Matches, programs, activities and other events relating to Touch Football (including for the purpose of providing information and making ticket offers to you);
+(a) organisation, conduct and promotion of Competitions and Matches (including for the purpose of providing information and making ticket offers to you);

 (c) disclosure to Touch Football Partners, unless you have indicated that you do not want to receive any communication from Touch Football Partners;